MichaEiler/libazul/README.md

 #### COMPUTE

 This component contains some experiments related to opencl.
 The current clcpp subfolder contains some headers which implement a simple approach to compile opencl code as C++.
 This approach only works with very simple kernels (e.g. no memory barries) but that should already be enough for a wide range of algorithms.
 Use the set_global_id function to set the global index and afterwards call the kernel function.
 The global index is stored in a thread local variable and the kernel functions can be called simultaneously from multiple threads.
 To automate the process of calling a kernel function, the opencl_kernel_executor combined with the fair_executor from the async component can be used.
 This automates the whole process of scheduling all work items using a thread pool.

+#### ASYNC

+A library providing components for async programming.
+Currently contains a future with some extensions from the concurrency TS and a thread pool

 #### More to come ...